Need a Save? Call Dave! 401-230-5520

 Additionally, Rhode Island law defines a personal wireless communication device as “a hand-held device through which personal wireless services (commercial mobile services, unlicensed wireless services, and common carrier wireless exchange access services) are transmitted, but does not include a global navigation satellite receiver used for positioning, emergency notification, or navigation purposes.”
 R.I.
 Gen. Laws § 31-22-30(a)(6).

-WHAT ARE THE PENALTIES FOR TEXTING AND DRIVING?
+WHAT ARE THE PENALTIES FOR TEXTING AND DRIVING IN RHODE ISLAND?

 That depends on how many times you have broken this law.